A mixture of two majestic dogs, the Poodle and the Rat Terrier, the Rattle is a pooch that definitely lives up to its mixed parentage.

 For further mental activity, surround your pet with lots of toys and intriguing objects that aid in its training.

-As long as your pooch is kept busy and intrigued in different task or puzzles that keep it occupied, you will have peace around the house.
+As long as your pooch is kept busy and intrigued by different tasks or puzzles that keep it occupied, you will have peace around the house.

 The Rattle Health and Conditions